Vlad-Radz/data-engineering-inverted-index/README.md

     - create virtual cluster (EMR): same link: https://www.eksworkshop.com/advanced/430_emr_on_eks/prereqs/
     - PROBLEM: you can't do that on terraform - it's just a handy CLI tool (maybe an API)
         - --> you need Helm for deployment of apps (it downloads a zip file, which consists of several specific files and folders - this format is called "chart"), which is like `yum` or `pip`; you may use Ansible for configuration.
 Both: https://www.linkedin.com/pulse/helm-ansible-basics-deployment-arun-n-prince2-itil-aws-/
+        - or you can actually use that tool from AWS, why not?
         - deploy with kubectl: https://learnk8s.io/terraform-eks#testing-the-cluster-by-deploying-a-simple-hello-world-app
 - You can also deploy Spark on K8s using `spark-submit` - so instead of deploying Driver and Executors in diff. pods by ourselves, we rely on Spark to do that (officially supporting K8s as cluster manager).
 - __ALTERNATIVE__: `SparkOperator` from K8s.